Metaphor's Algebra

 Books

-Merton and Barber (2004) "The Travel and Adventures of Serendipity" Princeton UP.
+Merton and Barber (2004).
+"The Travel and Adventures of Serendipity."
+Princeton University Press.

 Links